How to watch Sex and the City revival And Just Like That – everything you need to know

 A revival series is on its way to HBO Max starring three of the original stars.

-HBO Max might still be a very new platform, but it’s already gaining a reputation for bringing about high profile reunions and revivals for much-loved shows.
-And next on the list: Sex and the City.
+Kim Cattrall, who played the character in the original series, is the only member of the main cast who won’t be returning, and Parker has now confirmed that Samantha will not be back in any form for the new series.

-A new series, titled And Just Like That…, will see original stars Sarah Jessica Parker, Cynthia Nixon and Kristin Davis reprise their iconic roles, although Kim Cattrall is sitting this revival out.
+“Samantha isn’t part of this story.
+But she will always be part of us.
+No matter where we are or what we do,” the star said while responding to a fan on Instagram.

-The news was announced via the social media accounts of the three main stars and follows weeks of rumours that a revival was in the works at the streaming service.
+The series was officially announced via the social media accounts of the three main stars in January and followed weeks of rumours that a revival was in the works at the streaming service.

-The series originally aired between 1998 and 2004, before two feature films in 2008 and 2010 respectively, and won an extremely devoted following in addition to gaining 54 Emmy nominations throughout its run.
+The show originally aired between 1998 and 2004, before two feature films in 2008 and 2010 respectively, and won an extremely devoted following in addition to gaining 54 Emmy nominations throughout its run.
+(Learn more about how to watch Sex and the City.)

 The next chapter will follow Carrie Bradshaw (Parker), Charlotte York (Davis) and Miranda Hobbes (Nixon), now in their 50s, and will consist of 10 half-hour episodes.